 2. Capital loss

 If we can prevent the loss of our original principal (or capital) in the first place, then we are not continually coming from behind to try and catch up.
-We start on a firmer financial footing when we are growing money not subject to loss.
+We start on a firmer financial footing when we are growing money not subject to lose.

-The effect of just one period of capital loss at any point over the investment period exerts a long-lasting impact on your wealth.
+The effect of just one period of a capital loss at any point over the investment period exerts a long-lasting impact on your wealth.

 When you ask for a loan and borrow money, whether it is from a financial institution or a credit card, you are not in control of the interest rate and repayment terms.
 The bank makes a loan offer and you either accept their terms and conditions or not.
 If you don’t accept their terms, you don’t get the loan.

 Many of us pay loan interest on our cars, homes, and other purchases.
-We pay high interest rates on many of our credit cards.
+We pay high-interest rates on many of our credit cards.
 Credit card interest can be particularly tricky.
 Miss one payment and the interest rate on your balance can change from your current rate to one as high as 29.99%.
 It can take years to pay off credit card debt when you are paying 29.99% interest.

 Payment of interest can be a significant drain on your household income.
 Often, we feel trapped because we need access to credit, but the cost of this credit can be debilitating.
-A key way to manage your household economy is to remove the burden of high interest rate payments and the structured schedule under which you repay your loan.
+A key way to manage your household economy is to remove the burden of high-interest rate payments and the structured schedule under which you repay your loan.

 4. Fees and miscellaneous service charges to others